 Examples of popular APIs

-SDKs in different sectors
+SDKs in different business sectors

-- Video game industry: Video game developers use SDKs to create games for different platforms, such as game consoles, computers and mobile devices.
+- Video Game Industry: Video game developers use SDKs to create games for different platforms, such as game consoles, computers, and mobile devices.

 SDKs and mobility